01/21/23 - Updated a few sections, mostly the mod section. For more updates and changes see the additional blog posts.

 Well.... my wife really needed a nicer car as hers was getting old and she has been a Cadillac girl since she had her 2001 Cadillac SLS in Obsession Red.
 So.... we found one a little newer in the color she likes. 🙂

 This is the newest addition to the family... a 2016 ATS-V sedan. 🙂 Yes, another ATS-V.

 This one is a little special though.
 It looks pretty unassuming doesn't it?
 Just your normal Cadillac if you didn't know any better.
 But if you thought you might like to have a little run against it, you had better come loaded for bear.
-This car was built to be the fastest ATS-V in the country, and at this point in time, it may be, but we don't know.
+This car was built to be the fastest ATS-V in the country, and at this point in time, it may be, but we have no idea now.
 The times below were done before the turbo's were replaced with a couple that should be good for 700-800 whp.
 The problem is, no one knows what the limit is on these engines because no one has taken one that far enough to blow it up yet.
-As it sits right now, and running on E85, this car makes approximately 620 hp at the wheels... and that's 120 more than my car makes.
+As it sits right now, and running on E85, this car makes approximately 700 hp at the wheels... and that's a lot more than my car makes.
 The guy that owned it said he liked to mess with Hellcats and this is a V6. 🙂 These next two image are a little old now, there are at least 4 ATS-V's in the 9's so the target keeps moving.
 These highlighted numbers were recorded before the new turbos and before the next tune I'll throw at it.

 - Xtreme-DI high pressure fuel pump

 - JMS Voltage Increaser for low pressure fuel pump

 - Renick Performance charge pipes with Synapse bypass valves